Dig-in! (learn…)

 Any file not otherwise noted and having an extension, is considered to be static content and will be served directly by the web server.
 See the design page, and bundles reference section for specific details.

-You may create subfolders and organise your files as you wish, so long as top-level sub-folders do not correspond to the name of another application as this provides an override facility.
+You may create subfolders and organise your files as you wish.
+However top-level sub-folders having the name of another application will extend (supplement) or override (replace) that application with its own contents.

 Sites